sf-wdi-37/project-1/README.md

 Communicate,communicate, communicate!
 Discuss roles, expectations, and timetables before you start coding.
 Figure out how you want to communicate about the project when you aren't physically with your team.
 A few ideas: Trello is a great tool for tracking what you're each working on, and Slack can help you communicate when you're not together.

 ## TIMELINE

 > DO NOT START CODING UNTIL YOU HAVE GONE OVER YOUR PROJECT PLAN WITH AN INSTRUCTOR.

+* **Tuesday, December 18th** - Groups assigned and initial planning.

-* **Wednesday, September 7th** - Present your app plan to an instructor to go over your [planning deliverables](#planning-deliverables).
+* **BEFORE Wednesday, December 19th @ 12:00pm** - Present your app plan to an instructor to go over your [planning deliverables](#planning-deliverables).

-* **Weekdays, September 8th-12th** - Technical interview prep at 9:00AM.
-Project work time for the rest of the day.
-Daily check-ins with your team's instructor.
+* **Tuesday, January 3rd** - Final project workshop day.

-* **Tuesday, September 13th @ 1:15pm** - Project due and presentations!
+* **Wednesday, January 4th @ 9:00am** - Project due and presentations!

-In addition, we suggest you have a feature freeze sometime on Monday, September 12th - meaning no new features!
-After a feature freeze, you can focus on re-deploying your code to Heroku, polishing existing features, writing your README.md, and planning your presentation.
+In addition, we suggest you have a feature freeze sometime on Tuesday, January 3rd - meaning no new features!
+After a feature freeze, you can focus on re-deploying your code to Heroku, polishing existing features, finalizing your README.md, and planning your presentation.

 ## FEEDBACK

 **Your project will be evaluated based on the following criteria:**

 * **Project Workflow**: Did you complete the user stories, wireframes, and task tracking as specified above?
 Did you use source control as expected for the phase of the program you’re in (detailed above)?
 * **Technical Requirements**: Did you deliver a project that met all the technical requirements?